Abundance of cosmic voids in EFT of dark energy: Preliminaries

 Varying the EFT action~\eqref{eq:actionEFT} with respect to $\Phi$, $\Psi$, and $\pi$ and integrating once the resultant equations, we obtain

 and

 where

+and a prime denotes differentiation with respect to $r$.
 Note that for the $\Lambda$CDM background we have $(3/2)\Omega_{\mrm{m}}+\dot H/H^2=0$, and hence the $\alpha_B$-independent part in Eq.~\eqref{def:alpha-ast} in fact vanishes.
 With the help of Eq.~\eqref{eq:veft-1} one can eliminate $\Phi'$ from Eq.~\eqref{eq:veft-2} to get a quadratic equation for $\pi'$.
 The solution is given by

 yielding

 The upper (lower) sign should be taken for $\alpha_*<0$ ($\alpha_*>0$) so that $\pi',\Phi',\Psi'\to 0$ when the source vanishes, $\delta m\to 0$.
 We require that scalar perturbations are free from the ghost instability, leading to $\alpha_K+(3/2)\alpha_B^2>0$.
 This, combined with the condition that the sound speed squared is positive,